-Sweepstakes casinos operate legally in Tennessee, a state with no brick-and-mortar casinos but legal online sports betting since 2020 and a state lottery since 2004.
+Sweepstakes casinos are currently available in Tennessee, a state with no brick-and-mortar casinos but legal online sports betting since 2020 and a state lottery since 2004.

-Tennessee's 7,051,339 residents have limited sweepstakes casino access.
-Tennessee has no state-level restrictions on the sweepstakes model.
-Only operators that still accept Tennessee players are listed below, and availability can change by brand.
-Nearby legal states include Kentucky, Virginia, North Carolina.
-Players must be 21+ to register and play where available.
+Tennessee has limited sweepstakes casino access.
+Tennessee has no ban on the sweepstakes model.
+Only sites that still take Tennessee players are listed below.
+Access can change by brand.
+Nearby states with access include Kentucky, Virginia, North Carolina.
+Players must be 21+ to play where allowed.

 Primary legal materials come first, operator availability evidence comes second, and any editorial conclusion is separated from the verified facts we could support at the last check.